On discretely structured growth models and their moments: Abstract

 \section{Abstract}

 {The logistic equation is ubiquitous in applied mathematics as a minimal model of saturating growth.
-Here, we examine a generalisation of the logistic model to fitness-structured populations, motivated by examples that range from the ageing of individuals in a species to immune cell exhaustion by cancerous tissue.
-Through exploration of a range of concrete examples and a general analysis of polynomial fitness functions, we derive necessary and sufficient conditions for the dependence of the kinetics on structure to result in closed, low-dimensional moment equations that are exact.
-Further, we showcase how coarse-grained moment information can be used to elucidate the details of structured dynamics, with immediate potential for model selection and hypothesis testing.}
+Here, we examine a broad generalisation of the logistic growth model to discretely structured populations, motivated by examples that range from the ageing of individuals in a species to immune cell exhaustion by cancerous tissue.
+Through exploration of a range of concrete examples and a general analysis of polynomial kinetics, we derive necessary and sufficient conditions for the dependence of the kinetics on structure to result in closed, low-dimensional moment equations that are exact.
+Further, we showcase how coarse-grained moment information can be used to elucidate the details of structured dynamics, with immediate potential for model selection and hypothesis testing.
+This paper belongs to the special collection: Problems, Progress and Perspectives in Mathematical and Computational Biology.}

 \keywords{Logistic growth, structured models, moment equations}